Praemegaceros

 Praemegaceros is an extinct genus of deer, known from the Pleistocene and Holocene of Western Eurasia.
+Praemegaceros is considered to be a genus of "giant deer", with many species having an estimated body mass of around 400 kg, considerably larger than most living deer.

-It contains the subgenera Praemegaceros, Orthogonoceros and Nesoleipoceros.
-It has sometimes been synonymised with Megaloceros and Megaceroides, however they have been found to be generically distinct.
+The genus contains the subgenera Praemegaceros, Orthogonoceros and Nesoleipoceros.
+It has sometimes been synonymised with Megaloceros and Megaceroides, but is regarded as a distinct genus by most studies.
+Some authors have considered the genus closely related to Megaloceros, but this has been disputed by others.

-P. obscurus is the earliest known species from the Early Pleistocene of Europe, and had long, crooked antlers.
-P. verticornis is an Early to Mid-Pleistocene species, closely related to P. obscurus, which lived throughout Southern Europe.
-The genus was widely distributed across Europe, West and Central Asia during the Early-Middle Pleistocene, with fossils having been discovered in France, Georgia, Germany, England, Greece, Israel, Italy, Romania, Russia Spain, Syria, and Tajikistan.
+The earliest species like P. obscurus and P. verticornis appeared in Europe between 2 and 1.5 million years ago.
+The genus was widely distributed across Europe, West and Central Asia during the Early Pleistocene and early Middle Pleistocene, with fossils having been discovered in France, Georgia, Germany, England, Greece, Israel, Italy, Romania, Russia Spain, Syria, and Tajikistan.
 The genus was extinct in mainland Europe and Asia by end of the Middle Pleistocene.
-An insular species, P. cazioti survived into the Late Pleistocene and Holocene in isolation on Sardinia until around 5500 BCE.
+An insular species, P. cazioti survived into the Late Pleistocene and Holocene in isolation on the Sardinia-Corsica archipelago until around 5500 BCE (~7500 years ago).

 Taxonomy

 Praemegaceros was first described as a subgenus of Cervus by Portis in 1920, to include Cervus (Praemegaceros) dawkinsi.
 Kalkhe in 1956 named Orthogonoceros with the type species of Orthogonoceros (previously Cervus) verticornis.
 Kalkhe in 1965 recognised that these genera were synonyms, with Praemegaceros having priority.
 Radulesco & Samson in 1967 designated P. dawkinsi as the type species of the genus, while also naming the new genera Allocaenelaphus, Psecupsoceros, and Nesoleipoceros which are now recognised as synonyms of the genus.
+Some authors have used the genus "Megaceroides" to include the species usually placed in Praemegaceros, but the type species of Megaceroides, the North African Megaceroides algericus is morphologically distinct from Praemegaceros.
+Praemegaceros is widely agreed to be belong to the subfamily Cervinae.
+Praemegaceros is considered a genus of "giant deer", and has often been placed in the tribe Megacerini, alongside genera like Megaloceros and Sinomegaceros, though other authors have disputed the close relationship between Praemegaceros and Megaloceros, alternatively suggesting that the two genera obtained their large size independently, and instead propose a close relationship of Praemegaceros with the (also large-sized) deer Eucladoceros.